// sum_c.c

 #> [1] 55No PROTECT, no UNPROTECT, no SEXP.
 The type conversion between R and Rust is handled by extendr’s #[extendr] macro (used in source files) or inferred by rust_function().

-Rcpp vs extendr: Rcpp has over 2,600 reverse dependencies on CRAN and has been battle-tested for 15 years.
-Its documentation, Stack Overflow coverage, and library of examples are unmatched. extendr is younger (relatively new as of this writing) and has a smaller ecosystem.
-The trade-off is safety: Rcpp inherits C++’s memory model, where segfaults and undefined behavior are possible if you make mistakes.
-Rust eliminates those categories of bug at compile time.
+Rcpp vs extendr: Rcpp has over 2,600 reverse dependencies on CRAN and has been battle-tested for 15 years; its documentation, Stack Overflow coverage, and library of examples are unmatched in the R world. extendr is younger, with a smaller ecosystem and fewer production examples.
+The trade-off is safety.
+Rcpp inherits C++’s memory model, where segfaults and undefined behavior remain possible if you make mistakes.
+Rust eliminates those entire categories of bug at compile time, which matters more the larger and more complex the compiled codebase becomes.

 For package development, rextendr::use_extendr() sets up the directory structure and build configuration.
-The polars package (R bindings to the Polars data frame library) and gifski (GIF encoding) are production examples of extendr-based packages.
+The polars package (R bindings to the Polars data frame library) and gifski (GIF encoding) are production examples of extendr-based packages on CRAN.

 If you are starting a new package today and the compiled code is non-trivial (more than a few hundred lines), Rust is worth serious consideration.
 The upfront cost of learning ownership semantics pays for itself in bugs you never have to debug.
 For quick one-off functions or small performance patches, Rcpp’s lower friction and larger community still win.